 Before delving deeper into the channel capacity analysis, it is imperative to understand the behavior of the \ac{MS}s in the wireless environment.
 By behavior, we mean that the SNR profile of the wireless channel corresponding to the reflected path from the \ac{MS}.
 This is an essential step, as it highlights the channel properties of the reflected path from the \ac{MS}.
 Thus, through Fig. \ref{SNRDist80} we present an analysis of the SNR and pathloss characteristics of the wireless channel (reflected path from \ac{MS}) in an indoor office environment.
 In the simulation setup, the \ac{MS} was placed at distance of 80 meters from the BS.
 In addition, a single user was considered and moved from 1m up to 200m from the BS.
 The BS is located at $(x,y)=(10,0)$ with 25 meters height and the MS is at $(x,y)=(10,80)$ with 5 meters height and UE is moving in 1D direction along the y axis with the same height and longitude ($x$).
 Subsequently, the received SNR was computed for each of the location combinations of the user and \ac{MS}.
 The apparent jump in the SNR diagram in Fig. \ref{SNRDist80} is there to skip the near-field zone where our assumptions do not hold.

-From the SNR profile, it is evident that the received SNR is highest when the user is close to the \ac{MS}.
+From the SNR profile, it is evident that the received SNR is highest when the UE is close to the \ac{MS}.
 Hence, the overall SNR degradation scales up accordingly as the distance of the user increases from the \ac{MS}.
 So, the SNR gets weaker when UE is moving toward the BS because most of the signal reaching the receiver is a result of the action of the MS. This gives an initial assessment of the fact that \ac{MS}s are more effective for close-range communications.
 Note that, while we have analyzed this for the indoor environment, the observed pathloss phenomenon is also valid for the outdoor scenario.
 Following this observation, we now present the channel capacity analysis for the indoor environment.